International Organization for Standardization - ISO/IEC 27001:2022

 Conduct an internal audit

 How can you be sure that your ISMS is effectively implemented and maintained?
 The key is to conduct your own internal audit of your ISMS and control activities at regular intervals.
 ISO 27001:2022 Clause 9 contains a number of requirements on how an internal audit ought to be conducted (ISO calls this “performance evaluation”).
-In ISO language, if you find that the ISMS isn’t conforming to ISO standard, or if it’s not effectively implemented or maintained, that finding is a “nonconformity.”
+In ISO language, if you find that the ISMS isn’t conforming to ISO standards, or if it’s not effectively implemented or maintained, that finding is a “nonconformity.”
 Again, you must retain evidence of the audit process and audit results.

 Address the nonconformities found during the internal audit and take corrective action.

 ISO 27001:2022 Clause 10 requires your organization’s management team to review the results of internal audits and react to “nonconformities” that were discovered.
-A treatment might involve taking an action to control and correct the nonconformity or making a more significant change to the ISMS.
+Treatment might involve taking action to control and correct the nonconformity or making a more significant change to the ISMS.
 Again, your organization needs to retain documentation of the nature of issues, any subsequent actions taken, and the results of any corrective actions.

-The ISO 27001:2022 Audit Process
+The ISO 27001:2022 audit process

 Once you have completed the steps outlined above, you’re ready to invite an independent auditor to conduct the ISMS audit.